roytang/blog/content/posts/2006/10/nintendo-ds.md

 url: /2006/10/nintendo-ds/
 ---

-My brother&'s back from HK tonight, so we got some new stuff.
+My brother's back from HK tonight, so we got some new stuff.
 I get a 1gig Toshiba usb flash drive (my previous one was only a 256MB), and a Nintendo DS.
-First time playing Mario Kart since the frickin&' SNES!
+First time playing Mario Kart since the frickin' SNES!
 Woot!